danchoi/soywiki/README.markdown

 ## How to support the SoyWiki project

-If you find SoyWiki very useful, feel free to drop me a note to say so.
+SoyWiki is very new, so there are kinks and bugs to iron out and lot of desirable features to add.
 If you have a bug to report or a good feature to suggest, please file it on the [issue tracker][1].
+That will help a lot.

 [1]:https://github.com/danchoi/soywiki/issues